Carglglz/upyble/README.md

 [![PyPI version](https://badge.fury.io/py/upyble.svg)](https://badge.fury.io/py/upyble)[![PyPI license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)

-### Command line tool for Bluetooth Low Energy MicroPython devices
+### Command line tool for Bluetooth Low Energy  devices

-**uPyble** is intended to be a command line tool [upydev-like](https://github.com/Carglglz/upydev/) to make easier the development, prototyping and testing process of devices based on boards running MicroPython with **Bluetooth Low Energy** capabilities.
+**uPyble** is intended to be a command line tool [upydev-like](https://github.com/Carglglz/upydev/) to make easier the development, prototyping and testing process of devices based on boards running *MicroPython with **Bluetooth Low Energy** capabilities.

+\*( Any other BLE device should work as well)

 ⚠️ ***Keep in mind that this project is in ALPHA state, sometimes, some commands may not work/return anything*** ⚠️

 ### Features:

-* Command line wireless communication/control of MicroPython devices.
+* Command line wireless communication/control of MicroPython/other devices.
 * Custom commands to automate communication/control
 * Command line autocompletion
 * Terminal BLE SHELL-REPL 🔸🔺